ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 * VMware infrastructure health and patching is managed by {{site.data.keyword.IBM_notm}} Operations up through the hypervisor.
 * Full compatibility to run existing VMware workloads.
 Migration of existing {{site.data.keyword.cloud_notm}}, on-premises or other workloads are fully supported.
 * Create and delete VDCs to deploy VMware workload vApps and virtual machines in VMware Cloud Director.
-* Public-only or private-only networking for management and workload connectivity
+* Public-only or private-only networking for management connectivity.
+* Public and private or private-only networking for workload connectivity.
 * Secure interconnectivity through {{site.data.keyword.tg_full_notm}}
 * Optional data protection through the Veeam® Backup and Replication service.
 * Optional VM and vApp migration through the VMware Cloud Director Availability service.